mariakondili/nextflow_cheatsheet/README.md

 - As the process runs, this folder will also contain all intermediate files, logs, and output files (unless specifically directed elsewhere), and only those specified in the output channels and `publishDir` will be moved or copied to the `publishDir`.
   - Anything you want to specify in `publishDir` needs to be in an output channel.
   - Note that with `publishDir "path", mode: 'move'`, the output file will be moved away from the working directory and Nextflow will not be able to use it as input for another process, so only use this option when there is not a following process that uses the output file.
-  - Be mindful that if the `""" (script section) """` involves changing directory, such as `cd` or `rmarkdown::render( knit_root_dir = "folder/" )`, Nextflow will still only search the working directory for output files b/c the execution is in the working directory. tl;dr is this gets tricky, so try let Nextflow handle folder navigation as much as possible.
+  - Be mindful that if the `""" (script section) """` involves changing directory, such as `cd` or `rmarkdown::render( knit_root_dir = "folder/" )`, Nextflow will still only search the working directory for output files b/c the execution is in the working directory. [tl;dr is this gets tricky, so try let Nextflow handle folder navigation as much as possible. ] -> ? ( not clear): [This is tricky, so let Nextflow handle folder navigation as much as possible].
-- To find the location of the working direcotry: it is the folder named like `/path_to_tmp/4d9c3b333734a5b63d66f0bc0cfcdc` that Nextflow points you to when there is an error in execution.
-This folder usually already contains all files needed to reproduce the error, and Nextflow error message gives clear direction how reproduce the error.
+- To find the location of the working directory: it is the folder named like `/path_to_tmp/4d9c3b333734a5b63d66f0bc0cfcdc` that Nextflow points you to, when there is an error in execution.
+This folder usually already contains all files needed to reproduce the error, and Nextflow error message gives clear direction how to reproduce the error.
 One can also find the folder path in the `.nextflow.log` or in the `report.html`.
-- Run `nextflow clean -f` in the excecution folder to clean up the working directories, which often gets large unnoticed.
+- Run `nextflow clean -f` in the execution folder to clean up the working directories, which often gets large unnoticed.

 ### Where am I?
-Actual data is usually elsewhere from where the Nextflow scripts are, and be able to specify relative file path makes the code more portable.
-The options below are much more reiable than `$PWD` or `$pwd`.
+Actual data is usually elsewhere from where the Nextflow scripts are, and to be able to specify relative file path makes the code more portable.
+The options below are much more reliable than `$PWD` or `$pwd`.
 - In Nextflow scripts (.nf files), one can use
-  - `${workflow.projectDir}` to refer where the project locates (usually the folder of `main.nf`).
+  - `${workflow.projectDir}` to refer to where the project locates (usually the folder of `main.nf`).
 For example: `publishDir "${workflow.projectDir}/output", mode: 'copy'` or `Rscript ${workflow.projectDir}/bin/task.R`.
   - `${workflow.launchDir}` to refer to where the script is called from, aka the current folder in Terminal when running `nextflow main.nf`.
 - `$baseDir` usually refers to the same folder as `${workflow.projectDir}` but it can also be used in the config file, where `${workflow.projectDir}` and `${workflow.launchDir}` are not accessible.